We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Zinc is one of the more natural treatments for men living with lowered testosterone.
-Even though it’s not always sufficient in every case, 220 mg of zinc sulfate, twice a day, over 1 to 4 months, is often recommended.
+220 mg of zinc sulfate, twice a day, over 1 to 4 months, is often recommended.

 It’s important to note that more is not always better, especially with supplements.
 Taking too much zinc may cause: